KnowitSolutions/reference-kubernetes-stack/README.md

   --set values.global.tracer.zipkin.address=jaeger-collector.base:9411 \
   --set values.pilot.traceSampling=100
 ```

-Note: rewriteAppHTTPProbe seems to be unnecessary after Istio v1.6.

-Note: security.enabled is just a workaround for [this bug](https://github.com/istio/istio/issues/22391).
-### Cert manager

 Support for provisioning TLS certificates for use with HTTPS is provided through Cert manager.
 To use this functionality Cert manager must first be installed as described [here](https://cert-manager.io/docs/installation/kubernetes/).